How to Become a Flight Paramedic: The Complete Career Track

 The Timex Ironman Women’s Classic 30 is the female version of the watch I wear on the job — everything I look for in an EMS watch in a mid-size form factor.

 12/24-hour format, three time zones, 100-hour chronograph with 30-lap memory, 24-hour countdown timer, occasion reminders, and INDIGLO® night-light with NIGHT-MODE®.
 The customizable mode set lets you hide functions you don’t use, streamlining operation during critical calls.
+Read our detailed Timex Ironman Women’s Classic 30 Review to see how its unibody design performs on shift.

 Pros